Sequential Monte Carlo with transformations: Introduction

-Section \ref{sec:SMC-samplers-with} describes the methodological introduced in the paper, considering both practical and theoretical aspects, and provides comparison to existing methods.
+Section \ref{sec:SMC-samplers-with} describes the methodology introduced in the paper, considering both practical and theoretical aspects, and provides comparison to existing methods.
 We provide an example of the use of the methodology for Bayesian model comparison in section \ref{sec:Bayesian-model-comparison}, on the Gaussian mixture model.
-In section \ref{sec:Sequential-Bayesian-inference} we use our methodology for online inference under the coalescent, using the flexibility of our proposed approach to describe a method for moving between trees.
-In section \ref{sec:Conclusions} we review the approach and outline possible extensions.
+In section \ref{sec:Sequential-Bayesian-inference} we use our methodology for online inference under the coalescent, using the flexibility of our proposed approach to describe a method for moving between coalescent trees.
+In section \ref{sec:Conclusions} we present a final discussion and outline possible extensions.